Ideas-on-Stage/ideasonstage.com/content/_index.en.md

 		[services.list.001]
 			sectionid	= "from-office-to-remote-work"
-			title		= "From Office To Remote Work In 10 Days" description	= "How can you move from an office based to a remote work environment in 10 days and keep the human touch?" picture		= "/from-office-to-remote-work/remote-work.jpg"
+			title		= "From Office To Remote Work In 10 Days" description	= "How can you move from an office based to a remote work environment in 10 days and keep the human touch?
+By creating an online work community." picture		= "/from-office-to-remote-work/remote-work.jpg"
 			style		= "bg-black"
 			layout		= "insert-link-full-picture-text-right.html"